axelvaldez/radical-companies/_posts/owning-the-commons/2023-01-08-E01-owning-the-commons.markdown

   <li>The Native Americans choose not have title to it, but they did exclude others from their lands.</li>
   <li>Violence happened and then the settlers possessed some of it, but did not own it, either.</li>
   <li>Then came US legal corpus, and force, and the Native Americans were dispossed of their land.</li>
-  <li>The Europeans settlers were given title to the land they possesed.</li>
+  <li>The Europeans settlers were given title to the land they now posses.</li>
   <li>The US Army protected the titles.</li>
   <li>The Native American got screwed out their livelihood.</li>
   <li>The US Governments levied taxes on the titles to the land.</li>